 - Player pregame meals (earned by Lift-A-Thon revenues)

-- Water & Gatorade for players at all games and practices
+- Water & Gatorade for all games and practices

 - Lift-A-Thon Awards